How Check Float Works (or Used to Work)

 When you write a check, you are legally supposed to have funds available in your account to cover the payment.
 However, checks are rarely processed instantly (although it’s possible, and the process keeps getting faster).
 As a result, you might get away with “playing the float” when you write a check before you have funds available.

-Perhaps you know that it will take some time for the payment to be processed, and you know that your paycheck will be deposited in the meantime.
+Perhaps you know that it will take some time for the recipient to process your payment, and you know that your paycheck will hit your bank account in the meantime.
 Alternatively, you might plan to receive (and deposit) checks from others—hoping that anybody who received your checks will be slow to deposit.

 In the past, it was easier to take advantage of float time.
-Now, it’s easier to get caught, and the consequences include fees and fines, potential legal trouble, and damage to your credit.
+But technology makes it harder, and the consequences include fees and fines, potential legal trouble, and damage to your credit.

-Check 21: in 2004, Congress passed the Check Clearing for the 21st Century Act (known as Check 21).
+Check 21: In 2004, Congress passed the Check Clearing for the 21st Century Act (known as Check 21).
 This Act allows banks to use electronic versions of checks to operate more efficiently.
-They don’t send the paper checks to each other anymore – they use a substitute check.
-Substitute checks are images of your plain old paper check, but they’re considered official, and they can be used to deduct funds from your account.
+Instead of sending paper checks to each other, banks can use an electronic substitute check.
+Substitute checks are images of standard paper checks, but banks treat them as official documents, which are sufficient to deduct funds from your account.

-Electronic check conversion: checks that you hand over to retailers can also be processed faster.
-When somebody runs your check through a check reader at the checkout counter, the check may have been converted to an electronic payment, which means they don’t need to get that check to the bank.
+Electronic check conversion: Checks that you write to retailers and mail to service providers can also be processed faster.
+When somebody runs your check through a check reader at the checkout counter, the check may have been converted to an electronic payment, which means they don’t need to send the paper check to the bank.

-Faster bank processing means that you’ll have less time to get money into your checking account.
-While you may have had a week or more in the good old days, technology has changed things considerably.
+Faster bank processing means you have less time to get money into your checking account.
+While you may have had a week or more in the good old days, technology changed things considerably.

 Fees, Fees, Fees

-If you bounce checks, you’re going to pay fees: your bank and your payee will charge you.
+If you bounce checks, you’re going to pay fees: Your bank and your payee will most likely charge you.

-Overdraft protection: your bank may cover the check if you’ve got an overdraft protection plan on your account, but it will likely cost you.
+Overdraft protection: Your bank may cover the check if you’ve got an overdraft protection plan on your account, but it will cost you.
 Fees have been rising steadily over the years, and you can expect to pay $30 or more for that service.
 Don’t want to pay?
 Opt out—it’s an optional feature.

-Depending on the type of business you write the check to, things can get complicated.
+Depending on the type of business you write a check to, things can get complicated.
 Most mortgage companies won’t foreclose on your home if you bounce a check, but they may report late payments if you fall more than 30 days behind on payments.
-In addition, bouncing a check may be a violation of your contract, which causes a variety of problems.
+Plus, bouncing a check may be a violation of your contract, which causes a variety of problems.

-Some credit card companies will increase your rate (or remove any promotional rates) if you bounce a check or pay late.
-Other credit card companies might join in the feeding frenzy if you have a universal default clause.
+Some credit card companies increase your rate (or remove any promotional rates) if you bounce a check or pay late.
+Other credit card companies might change the terms of your card if you are late with a payment.

 Finally, you may end up in databases of people who have a history of writing bad checks.
 ChexSystems and other consumer reporting companies keep track of individuals who bounce checks and go negative in their accounts.
-If you get a reputation for being irresponsible, banks and others may not want to do business with you.
+If those databases have negative information about you, banks and others may not want to open accounts for you.
 Retailers who use check verification services may refuse to accept checks from you as well.